-If you don’t want to spend time creating your own jigging rigs, I highly recommend these pre-made crappie rigs.
+If you don't want to spend time creating your own jigging rigs, I highly recommend these pre-made crappie rigs.
 Size 4 is what I would go with but 2 or 8 will also work.
 These rigs are built for drag-lining, but can definitely be used for stump-bumping and regular vertical jigging as well.
-These rigs are super durable and the spreader arms will keep your jigs from tangling with your main line, which happens a lot if you tie your own rigs.
+These rigs are super durable and the spreader arms will keep your jigs from tangling with your mainline, which happens a lot if you tie your own rigs.
 Additionally, you can swap out the entire rig with other tackle with just the snap of a swivel.

 Many states allow you to fish with more than one rod/reel.
 This can be very advantageous when fishing for crappie.
 It allows you to fish two different depths, baits, locations, and so on simultaneously.
 This effectively doubles your chance of catching a fish.
 When fishing for crappie, using two different bobber rigs set to different depths can be very productive.
-Using one rod with a bobber setup and the other with a cast and retrieve setup (jig, spinner, crankbait) is another great combination.
+Using one rod with a bobber set up and the other with a cast and retrieve setup (jig, spinner, crankbait) is another great combination.

 Spider rigging or spider trolling definitely sets itself apart from other crappie fishing techniques.
 It can be ridiculously effective.
-This tactic uses multiple poles (usually 6-8) fanned out in front or in back of the boat.
+This tactic uses multiple poles (usually 6-8) fanned out in front or in the back of the boat.
 This technique is basically two-handed fishing on steroids.
 Before you try it though, make sure it is legal to use multiple poles in your state.

 Spider trolling is a great technique to find schools of crappie very efficiently and very quickly.
 You can use jigs on some poles, spinners on some, and minnows on others.
 They can (and should) all be fished at different depths initially.
 It can be a difficult technique to master since you have to be watching all poles at the same time in case of a bite or in case lines get crossed.
 You also need the proper equipment to mount the rods in such a fashion.
 Rod holders like these will make the job a lot easier:

-When done well, spider trolling can be a super effective technique.
+When done well, spider trolling can be a super-effective technique.
 Remember, start with just two rods and don’t add another until you feel comfortable with two.

 Casting and Retrieving

 Casting and retrieving is a common fishing technique for all types of fish.
-Whether you are using spinners, jigs, crankbaits or spoons, this is a good technique to use when the goal is covering lots of open water.
+Whether you are using spinners, jigs, crankbaits, or spoons, this is a good technique to use when the goal is covering lots of open water.
 Experiment with steady reeling and reeling with pauses to find what works best.

 This is probably the most unique of the crappie fishing techniques.
 It involves bending the rod like a bow and arrow and firing your lure underneath piers and pontoons.
 The structure and cover provided by piers and pontoons can often be crappie goldmines.
 It may be difficult to cast under these objects, but by shooting the lure you can place it at short distances with surprising accuracy.
 With the bail open and a finger on the line, pinch the lure between the thumb and forefinger of your other hand.
 There should be about three feet of line hanging from the end of the rod.
-Then, pull back a foot or two, aim and release.
+Then, pull back a foot or two, aim, and release.
 Be careful not to hook yourself!
 Try and get as far beneath the structure as possible.
 With a little bit of practice, this technique can produce piles of crappie.

 There are many other crappie fishing techniques that aren’t listed here.
 Be creative and experiment with different setups, but most of all have fun.
 After all, productive fishing is an art!
-If you want to really become an expert crappie fishermen, I highly recommend buying these two crappie strategy books.
+If you want to really become an expert crappie fisherman, I highly recommend buying these two crappie strategy books.
 They are written by several highly praised professional crappie anglers and have a wealth of information on crappie fishing.